Poor People's Alliance

-The Poor People's Alliance is a network of radical grassroots movements in South Africa.
+The Poor People's Alliance was a network of radical grassroots movements in South Africa.
 It was formed in 2008 after the Action Alliance, formed in December 2006, was expanded to include two more organisations.
+It become defunct following the collapse of two of its affiliated movements, the Western Cape Anti-Eviction Campaign and the Landless People's Movement.

 The following organisations were members of the alliance: